Thermionic emission: Richardson's law

 Following J. J. Thomson's identification of the electron in 1897, the British physicist Owen Willans Richardson began work on the topic that he later called "thermionic emission".
 He received a Nobel Prize in Physics in 1928 "for his work on the thermionic phenomenon and especially for the discovery of the law named after him".

 From band theory, there are one or two electrons per atom in a solid that are free to move from atom to atom.
 This is sometimes collectively referred to as a "sea of electrons".
 Their velocities follow a statistical distribution, rather than being uniform, and occasionally an electron will have enough velocity to exit the metal without being pulled back in.
 The minimum amount of energy needed for an electron to leave a surface is called the work function.
-The work function is characteristic of the material and for most metals is on the order of several electronvolts.
+The work function is characteristic of the material and for most metals is on the order of several electronvolts (eV).
 Thermionic currents can be increased by decreasing the work function.
 This often-desired goal can be achieved by applying various oxide coatings to the wire.